Suicide

 Fact: If they are suicidal, they've already been thinking of it.
 If they haven't, you're not going to give them the idea.
 It can let them know that it is OK to talk to you about their thoughts regarding suicide because you were comfortable enough to ask them about it.

-Fact: Most suicidal situations are time-limited crises and are based on unclear thinking.
-Finding support and solutions to help them through this crisis until they can think clearly again is important.
+Fact: Most suicidal situations are time-limited crises.
+Finding support and solutions to help them through this crisis is important, and often saves lives.